Skip to main content

 source

-The source is a file path to the C code that should be compiled and linked with the JavaScript runtime.
+source is the path to the C code to compile and link with the JavaScript runtime.

 type Source = string | URL | BunFile;